Arkansas

 If you’re into history, you can tour the restored Missouri Pacific train depot.
 The museum includes exhibits on early cotton farming, broom-making, and churches and schools.
 It also houses a nationally-renowned Arkansas Delta artist named Carroll Cloar.
 It’s well worth a visit if you’re visiting this part of the state.
 The area has a lot to offer visitors.

-READ ABOUT: What to See in Arkansas at Logan County - Tourist Attractions
+READ ABOUT: What to See in Arkansas at Mississippi County - Tourist Attractions

 The river is a popular tourist attraction in the area.
 You’ll have the chance to enjoy a wide variety of natural activities on the river, including fishing, kayaking, and boating.
 You can also visit a historic cemetery, which is located in Fifty Six.
 It takes about three hours to get to the site.
 During the day, you can go for a guided tour of the caverns.